Admission of Transfer Students

 Transfer students will be admitted directly to the academic unit in which their major field of study is offered if they qualify for that program.
 Students who are undecided about their major field of study will be admitted and advised by Exploratory Student Advisement or the selected unit with an undecided major.

-Credit for Military Experience.
-Students who have served one or more years of active duty and received an honorable or general discharge may receive two hours of military studies credit, two hours of physical education credit, and two hours of health education credit which satisfies the UCC Human Health requirement.
-Service of only six months to one year may result in two hours of freshman aerospace studies or army military science credit.
-Completion of basic training will result in an award of two hours of physical education credit.
+Students who have served one or more years of active duty and received an honorable or general discharge may receive two credit hours of health education credit which satisfies the UCC Human Health requirement.
 To receive credit, students must submit a copy of the DD 214 (copy 4) document to Articulation and Evaluation.

 Credit will be accepted for DANTES subject standardized courses within the limits enforced for proficiency credit.
 No credit is allowed for college-level GED tests.
 In evaluating credit possibilities based on formal service-school training programs, the recommendations of the American Council on Education, as set forth in the US Government bulletin Guide to the Evaluation of Educational Experiences in the Armed Forces are followed.
 To receive credit for military service, veterans must present a copy of DD214, a Joint Services (JST) Transcript, an AARTS transcript, a SMART transcript or transcript from the Community College of the Air Force to Southern Illinois University Carbondale, Articulation and Evaluation, Student Services Building, Mail Code 4725, 1263 Lincoln Drive, Room 0382, Carbondale, IL 62901.
 For information go to: articulation.siu.edu.